Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Results

-To validate~\eqref{eq:spectrum}, the time-averaged secondary droplet number density spectra are first computed for cases SR, D2, D3, and D4 over the interval $t = 0.57$ ms to $t = 5.7$ ms. Figure~\ref{figND_singledouble} shows the result normalized by the number of raindrops $N_{rain}$.
+To validate~\eqref{eq:spectrum}, the time-averaged secondary droplet number density spectra are first computed for cases SR, D2, D3, and D4 over the interval $t = 0.57$ ms to $t = 5.7$ ms. Figure~\ref{figND_singledouble} shows the result normalized by the number of raindrops $N_{\mathrm{rain}}$.
 The collapse of the data among different cases confirms a negligible effect associated with the raindrop interaction.
 More importantly, all four cases follow the predicted $N_d(r_s) \propto r_s^{-5/2}$ scaling well.

 A similar strategy is adopted for investigating the impact of surface tension on the secondary droplet distribution.
 Their time-averaged spectra are shown in figure~\ref{figND_sigma}(a), demonstrating the impact caused by varying the surface tension.
 Figure~\ref{figND_sigma}(b) shows the rescaled spectra $N_d(r_s)(\sigma_0/\sigma)^{-1/2}$, which collapse well in the range of $0.05\space \mathrm{mm}<r_s <0.1\space \mathrm{mm}$ for the cases with different surface tension, thus confirming the scaling, i.e., $N_d(r_s) \propto \sigma^{-1/2}$.
 Finally, we examine how the raindrop size affects the secondary droplet distribution.
 Figure~\ref{figND_d}(a) shows the time-averaged spectra of the single-raindrop simulations with varying raindrop diameters, including cases SR, SR-$0.5d_0$, and SR-$0.25d_0$ (see table~\ref{tab1}).
 All cases follow the $N_d(r_s) \propto r_s^{-5/2}$ scaling closely, indicating that the underlying breakup mechanism remains similar across different raindrop sizes.

-As demonstrated in figure~\ref{figND_d}(b), the spectra collapse well when the raw number density values are multiplied by $(d_0/d)^{2}$, which confirms the critical role of the geometric contact area in producing the secondary droplets $N_d\propto Q\propto d^2$.
+For different raindrop diameters, the secondary droplet number density continues to follow the same $r_s^{-5/2}$ scaling.
+The main effect of increasing $d$ is instead an increase in the magnitude of $N_d$.
+As shown in figure~\ref{figND_d}(b), the spectra collapse well when the number densities are multiplied by $(d_0/d)^2$, suggesting a dependence of $N_d\propto d^2$.
+This scaling can be interpreted from the crown volume: for a thin crown sheet, the volume is expected to scale approximately with the raindrop impact footprint, which is proportional to $d^2$.
+The resulting increase in crown volume provides more liquid available for breakup into secondary droplets, consistent with the collapse of the crown volume time histories in figure~\ref{fig_crown_volume}.